Symplectic transversality and the Pego-Weinstein theory: Introduction

 There are a number of hypotheses that go into the result (\ref{Dpp-transversality}) but the most important are firstly that no symmetry (other than translation invariance) is assumed, and secondly the system at infinity is not restricted to one (spatial) eigenvalue with positive real part in the limit $\lambda\to0$.
 In the body of the paper we will restrict attention to the case where the homoclinic orbit is the intersection between a two-dimensional stable and two-dimensional unstable manifold, with the generalization to arbitrary dimension discussed in \S\ref{sec-cr}.

 The role of transversality in the Evans function formulation of the linear stability problem for solitary waves here is new but not that surprising.
 In the case of dissipative PDEs, \textsc{Alexander \& Jones}~\cite{aj94} prove that the first derivative of the Evans function can be characterized in terms of a coefficient of transversality.
-This theory is abstracted to an orientation index in \S9.4 of \textsc{Kapitula \& Promislow}~\cite{kp13}. \textsc{Chardard \& Bridges}~\cite{cb15} prove that in gradient systems the first derivative of the Evans function can be expressed in terms of transversality.
-However, in all previous work transverality shows up in the first derivative, and here, symplecticity is important, and it shows up in the second derivative and includes the additional factors $\chi$ and the momentum function $dI/dc$.
+This theory is abstracted to an orientation index in \S9.4 of \textsc{Kapitula \& Promislow}~\cite{kp13}. \textsc{Chardard \& Bridges}~\cite{cb15} prove that in gradient systems, with Hamiltonian steady part, the first derivative of the Evans function can be expressed in terms of transversality.
+However, in all previous work transverality shows up in the first derivative, and here symplecticity in the time direction comes into play, and it shows up in the second derivative and includes the additional factors $\chi$ and the momentum function $dI/dc$.

 In order to give the result (\ref{Dpp-transversality}) some generality we need an abstract class of Hamiltonian PDEs.
 By way of comparison, the class of Hamiltonian PDEs in PW \cite{pw92} is

 for some function space $\mathbb{X}$, where $\mathcal{J}:\mathbb{X}^*\to\mathbb{X}$ is the co-symplectic (or Poisson) operator, $u$ is scalar-valued, and $H:\mathbb{X}\to\R$ is the Hamiltonian function.
 However, reduction of (\ref{pw-hamiltonian}) to a steady problem is an ODE,